hoguej/circlevilleonline.com/content/news/new-holland-makes-case.md

 Write me a statement and it’ll be done.

-Mick: I’m telling you that if you write a statement that Jason was with you when calls were made and he allowed you to use his office to call.
+I’m telling you that if you write a statement that Jason was with you when calls were made and he allowed you to use his office to call.
 I will almost guarantee it will go away.

 You want it to end?
 Let’s do it.

 Lawless or Conrad or anyone from NHPD will hurt you.